jasonsturges/vite-typescript-npm-package/README.md

 ### Project Development

-To use this library with other app projects before submitting to a registry such as NPM, run the `dev` script and link packages.
+To use this library with other app projects before submitting to a registry such as NPM, either `link` or `pack` to test.

+#### Using Link

+Run the `dev` script and link packages.

 Using the `dev` task, Vite detects changes and compiles all modules to the `dist/` folder, as well as rollup of all types to a d.ts declaration file.